 Viewing the annotations

 During conversion from the logged data format to HDF format using the "Logged Data Conversion Manager", button presses are added to the Annotations data group off of the root of the HDF data structure.
 You can find more information about how to work with APDM's HDF format in the Technical Guide.
+These annotations are displayed in the raw data plot views.

 Segmenting Logged Recordings Based on Button Events